meanna/ThaiLMCUT/README.md

 ## About
 - the tokenizer utilizes transfer learning from a character language model which is trained on a large Thai hotel review corpus and InterBEST2009.
-- at the moment, the tokenizer supports only Thai text only.
+- at the moment, the tokenizer supports only Thai texts.
 Texts that includes English characters or special symbols will not be tokenized correctly, since the model was trained only on Thai characters.
-- we will soon release the model that supports English characters as well.
+- we will soon release the model that supports those characters as well.

 ## Requirements